wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [Vault Boy Paper Doll](https://www.nexusmods.com/newvegas/mods/76966)

-This is a faithful recreation of the Vault Boy Paper Doll.
-You'll see the paper doll when you take damage or in the Condition menu in your Pip-Boy.
-Fixes a couple of alignment issues too.
+This is a faithful recreation of the Vault Boy Paper Doll, which appears when taking damage or in the Condition menu in your Pip-Boy.
+Also fixes some alignment issues.

 ### [Clean Companion Wheel](https://www.nexusmods.com/newvegas/mods/70486)